 MariaDB is a binary drop-in replacement for MySQL, developed by original authors of MySQL Project and fully compatible with MySQL having more features and better performance enhancement.
 Till we wrote this post, MariaDB 10.0 Series is the development version (Alpha) and MariaDB 5.5 is the current stable (GA) release.
 As we all know MySQL is widely used and the most popular RDBMS and first choice of developers.
-In 2008, MySQL was acquired by Sun Microsystem, which was subsequently bought by Oracle and which is no longer open source.
+In 2008, MySQL was acquired by Sun Microsystem, which was subsequently bought by Oracle and is no longer open source.

-1. Update Your OS
+1. Update Your Ubuntu server

 yum -y update